onetoneisme/blackjack/units/cf_for_devops_engineers_advanced/Creating_a_bosh_release/initialize_an_empty_release.md

 ### Initialize an empty release

-To initialize a new release, run the following commands:
+We need to begin with initializing a new release, using the following commands:

 ```exec
 mkdir   ~/greeter-release
 cd ~/greeter-release